-There were no changes in the valuation techniques used during the year ended June 30, 2018 and 2017.
-There were no transfers of assets between the fair value levels for the year ended June 30, 2018 and 2017.
+There were no changes in the valuation techniques used during the years ended June 30, 2019 and 2018.
+There were no transfers of assets between the fair value levels for the years ended June 30, 2019 and 2018.

 Investment Interest Rate Risk: The District's investment policy does not limit investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.